Arch-Network/book/src/getting-started/validator-staking.md

 </div>
 </div>

-## Understanding Staking in Arch Network
+## Understanding Staking in Arch Network (Future)

+> ⚠️ **Note**: The staking mechanisms described below are planned for mainnet launch and are not currently available.
+Current testnet operations do not require ARCH token staking.

 <div class="staking-explanation">
-<h3>🔐 What is Staking?</h3>
+<h3>🔐 What will Staking be?</h3>

-Staking in Arch Network is fundamentally different from traditional Proof of Stake systems.
-Instead of using staking for consensus, Arch Network uses staked validators to participate in the ROAST protocol for secure Bitcoin transaction signing.
+Staking in Arch Network will be fundamentally different from traditional Proof of Stake systems.
+Instead of using staking for consensus, Arch Network will use staked validators to participate in the ROAST protocol for secure Bitcoin transaction signing.

 ```mermaid
 flowchart TB